-- 5.48 The Neighbourhood Plan policies, including Policy 1 and 3A have a focus on encouraging sustainable transport modes, including walking and cycling.
+- "Development shall include positive measures commensurate with the site size to enhance green infrastructure". - 5.48 The Neighbourhood Plan policies, including Policy 1 and 3A have a focus on encouraging sustainable transport modes, including walking and cycling.
 This will bring clear health benefits for residents associated with more active forms of transport.
 This has been discussed further under the 'Transportation' theme below. - 5.49 As discussed above under the 'Population and Community' theme, the Neighbourhood Plan seeks to support the delivery of high quality and energy efficient housing of a range of types and tenures.
 The policies also seek to ensure that new development is safe, attractive, inclusive and accessible and does not cause unnecessary noise and light pollution.
 In this respect the Neighbourhood Plan will help facilitate the delivery of high quality and inclusive homes and neighbourhoods with the potential to promote the physical and mental health and wellbeing of residents.